GameFoundry/bsf/Documentation/Manuals/docs/00_User/05_Input/01_inputEvents.md

 ~~~~~~~~~~~~~

 Pointers may also receive specialized button down/up events, similar to *Input::onButtonDown* and *Input::onButtonUp*.
 They trigger at the same time, but provide *PointerEvent* structure instead of *ButtonEvent* - which may be more useful in certain situations.
 These methods are:
- - @ref bs::Input::onPointerPressed "Input::onPointerPressed" - Triggered whenever a pointer button has been pressed or screen touch began.
+ - @bs::Input::onPointerPressed - Triggered whenever a pointer button has been pressed or screen touch began.
- - @ref bs::Input::onPointerReleased "Input::onPointerReleased" - Triggered whenever a pointer button has been released or screen touch ended.
+ - @bs::Input::onPointerReleased - Triggered whenever a pointer button has been released or screen touch ended.
- - @ref bs::Input::onPointerDoubleClick "Input::onPointerDoubleClick" - Triggered when the user quickly clicks the pointer buttons or taps the screen in succession.
+ - @bs::Input::onPointerDoubleClick - Triggered when the user quickly clicks the pointer buttons or taps the screen in succession.

 ~~~~~~~~~~~~~{.cpp}
 Vector3 position(BsZero);